New South Wales Consolidated Acts

 (a) the age of the child or young person,

-(b) the wishes of the child or young person and the weight to be given to those wishes,
+(b) the views of the child or young person and the weight to be given to those views,

-(c) the length of time the child or young person has been in the care of the present caregivers,
+(c) the length of time the child or young person has been in the care of the present caregivers and the stability of present care arrangements,

 (d) the strength of the child’s or young person’s attachments to the birth parents and the present caregivers,